nulib-ds/bivariate/index.md

       <br>

 ### **To be used during demo**
+> * Join fields "GEOID" from US.shp and "CountyFIPS" from Sheet1$
-> * Obesity and Diabetes Measures 2016 CDC
+> * Copy and paste: Obesity and Diabetes Measures 2016 CDC